kordon-app/n8n-nodes-kordon/README.md

 # n8n-nodes-kordon

-This is an n8n community node.
-It lets you use GitHub Issues in your n8n workflows.
+This is an n8n community node for the Kordon GRC platform.
+It allows you to interact with Kordon resources like Assets, Risks, Controls, and more directly from your n8n workflows.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/sustainable-use-license/) workflow automation platform.